-If you’ve ever worked out and then felt achy, sore, and weak the day after your workout—or worse, even days later—you might have wondered: Is this muscle damage?
-Or is it just normal soreness?
+If you’ve ever worked out and then felt achy, sore, and weak the day after your workout.
+This could be muscle damage or just normal soreness.

-In short, it’s both.
-Muscle damage is one cause of post-workout pain and weakness.
-When you exercise, your muscles contract forcefully to produce force against your bones (and sometimes other objects).
-This contraction causes microscopic tears in the muscle tissue itself.
+This causes microscopic tears in the muscle tissue itself.
 These tears are repaired as part of average muscle recovery following a workout

 Working out too much can actually make you sick